Warren-SJ/Image-Processing-Exercises/README.md

 # Image-Processing-Exercises

-A repository containing various image processing techniques
+This repository contains image processing techniques used in the EN3160 module offered by the Department of Electronic and Telecommunication Engineering at the University of Moratuwa.
+The notebooks are numbered according to the suggested order.
+Assignments for this module are also available.